hinter-net/hinter-docs/docs/hinter-net/design-philosophy.md

 This level of trust is fundamentally incompatible with the proprietary, centralized, and surveillance-based communication and AI solutions.

 Hinter Net is built on the core principle of end-to-end user sovereignty.
-The system is architected to function with zero reliance on external servers, ensuring that you can go completely offline and air-gapped if your use case demands it.
+The system is architected to function with zero reliance on external servers, ensuring that you can go completely offline if your use case demands it.

 ## Data Sovereignty